 The LG G5 supports the latest Quick Charge 3.0 standard, but there seems to be a bit of confusion about how it works.
 It’s designed to charge your phone quickly, taking it from 0 up to 80 percent in around 30 or 35 minutes.
 Once you hit 80 percent, it will charge at a slower rate.
 You can swipe down the notification shade to see a notification that indicates fast charging is working.
 If you find that the G5 isn’t charging up as fast as expected, then there are a couple of things to try.

-- This should be obvious, but don’t use your phone while it’s charging.
+- Don’t use your phone while it’s charging.
 If you use the LG G5 while it’s charging, then it will significantly slow down the charging speed.

-- Make sure that you’re using a cable and charger that supports Quick Charge 3.0.
-You can pick up an Anker QC 3.0 charger for $16 right now.
+- Make sure that you’re using a cable and charger that support Quick Charge 3.0.
+You can pick up an Anker QC 3.0 charger for $15 right now.

 Glitch: Notification LED not always working

 A few people have run into a glitch where the notification LED fails to light up for some incoming messages.
 It might work with the default apps, but not with some third-party messaging apps.

 - Check out the Light Flow app to get more control over your notification LED.
 You can also try the free Light Flow Lite app to see if you like it before you buy.